IrfanisMalay/drontroler/README.md

 ## 🚗 What is Drontroler?

 Drontroler is a DIY modding solution that turns any compatible RC vehicle into a smart, programmable car.
-It uses the **micro:bit** as the core controller, enabling wireless communication between a handheld micro:bit-based controller and another micro:bit mounted on the RC vehicle.
+It uses the **micro:bit** as the core controller, enabling wireless communication between a handheld micro:bit-based controller.

 ## 🎮 Features